-The following table sets forth certain information as of January 1, 2011 with respect to the Company's equity compensation plans (including individual compensation arrangements) under which the Company's equity securities are authorized for issuance, aggregated by i) all compensation plans previously approved by the Company's security holders, and ii) all compensation plans not previously approved by the Company's security holders.
+The following table sets forth certain information as of December 31, 2011 with respect to the Company's equity compensation plans (including individual compensation arrangements) under which the Company's equity securities are authorized for issuance, aggregated by i) all compensation plans previously approved by the Company's security holders, and ii) all compensation plans not previously approved by the Company's security holders.
 The table includes:

-- the number of securities to be issued upon the exercise of outstanding options and granted non-vested stock; - the weighted-average exercise price of the outstanding options and granted non-vested stock; and - the number of securities that remain available for future issuance under the plans.
+- the number of securities to be issued upon the exercise of outstanding options and granted non-vested stock; - · the weighted-average exercise price of the outstanding options and granted non-vested stock; and - the number of securities that remain available for future issuance under the plans.

-(c)

-(a) Number of securities

-Number of securities (b) remaining available

-to be issued upon Weighted-average for future issuance

-exercise of exercise price of under equity

-outstanding outstanding compensation plans

-options, warrants options, warrants (excluding securities

-Plan Category and rights and rights reflected in column (a))

-Equity compensation plans approved by security holders 1,397,022 (1) \$5.87 1,933,217

-Equity compensation plans not approved by security holders

-Total 1.397.022 \$5.87 1.933.217
+Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (b) Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 1,343,134 (1) \$6.48 1,603,522 Equity compensation plans not approved by security holders Total 1,343,134 \$6.48 1,603,522

 (1) Includes shares underlying options that have been issued and granted non-vested stock pursuant to the Company's 2004 Omnibus Incentive Plan (the "2004 Plan") as approved by the Company's stockholders.
-See Note 12 of Notes to Consolidated Financial Statements for information regarding the material features of the 2004 Plan.
+See Note 13 of Notes to Consolidated Financial Statements for information regarding the material features of the 2004 Plan.